List on Bids44 →

 Common Scams to Watch For (India 2026)

-IMEI Swap Scam.
-Scammers might modify the phone’s IMEI to hide that it’s stolen or a frankenphone (made from multiple parts).
-Always dial *#06# on the device, check the IMEI in Settings > About Phone, and verify it against the original box (if available).
-All three MUST match.
-If they don’t, it’s a huge red flag.
+IMEI Swap Fraud.
+Scammers might modify the IMEI number to hide a stolen or blacklisted phone.
+Always dial *#06# on the device, check the IMEI in Settings > About Phone, and compare it with the original box.
+Then, verify the IMEI on Samsung India’s warranty portal.
+If any don’t match, walk away immediately.

-Google Account Lock (FRP) Scam.
-The phone looks perfectly fine, but after a factory reset, it asks for the previous owner’s Google account details (Factory Reset Protection).
-If you can’t get past this, the phone is a brick.
-ALWAYS ask the seller to factory reset the device in front of you and then complete the initial setup yourself before handing over any money.
+Google Account Lock (FRP).
+The phone looks fine, but after a factory reset, it asks for the previous owner’s Google account credentials.
+This renders the phone unusable for you.
+ALWAYS insist the seller performs a factory reset in front of you and completes the initial setup process to ensure FRP is removed before you pay.

-Fake Battery Health Reading.
-Some sellers use software to spoof battery health readings, making a degraded battery appear healthy.
-The real test is actual usage.
-If a phone showing 90%+ battery health dies in 3-4 hours of moderate use, the reading is likely fake.
-Use an app like AccuBattery to get a more accurate real-world estimate.
+Fake Battery Health Readings.
+Some sellers use software tricks to display a falsely high battery health percentage.
+The real test is actual usage—if a phone showing 90% battery health dies in 3-4 hours of moderate use, the reading is fake.
+Use AccuBattery to get a second opinion and observe real-world drain during inspection.

 Seller’s Guide — How to Maximize Your Samsung Galaxy S23 Ultra Resale